MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/mde-investigation.md

 > [!NOTE]
 >
 > - It takes up to two hours after you tag an app as **Unsanctioned** for app domains to propagate to endpoint devices.
-> - By default, apps and domains marked as **Unsanctioned** in Cloud App Security, will be blocked for all endpoint devices in the organization.
+> - By default, apps and domains marked as **Unsanctioned** in Defender for Cloud Apps, will be blocked for all endpoint devices in the organization.
 > - Currently, full URLs are not supported for unsanctioned apps.
 Therefore, when unsanctioning apps configured with full URLs, they are not propagated to Defender for Endpoint and will not be blocked.
 For example, `google.com/drive` is not supported, while `drive.google.com` is supported.
 > - In-browser notifications may vary between different browsers.